-Passive regeneration happens when the vehicle is running at a speed on the long motorway journeys.
-Which enables the exhaust temperatures to increase to high levels and completely burn off the buildup soot which is at the filter.
+Passive regeneration happens when the vehicle runs at speed on long motorway journeys, which enables the exhaust temperatures to increase to high levels and completely burn off the buildup soot at the filter.

 We recommend diesel car owners to regularly give their vehicles a considerable 30-50 minutes of a sustained quality speed on the motorway to help and clear the filter.

 However, most drivers hardly take this kind of driving.
-That is why manufacturers designed an alternative kind of regeneration.
+That is why manufacturers designed an alternative type of regeneration.

-What do I do if both active and passive regeneration fail to work?
+What do I do if both active and passive regeneration fails to work?

-If your vehicle is not having passive or active regeneration, then a warning light comes up to show that the soot had completely blocked the filter.
+If your vehicle does not have passive or active regeneration, then a warning light comes up to show that the soot has wholly blocked the filter.

 This is the time to have your vehicle checked out.
-If the warning light stays on, it turns to red still additional DPF lights pop up.
+If the warning light stays on, it turns red, and additional DPF lights pop up.
 It is advisable not to ignore these signs as they may result in the vehicle getting expensive damages.

 This is where forced regeneration now comes to play.

-Forced regeneration is definitely expensive as you have to carry the process in the workshop with the help of a mechanic.
+Forced regeneration is expensive as you have to carry the process in the workshop with a mechanic’s help.

-Forced regeneration is the process of removing excess or build up soot in this case in the garage to automatically make the vehicle regenerate again by itself.
+Forced regeneration is the process of removing excess or build up soot, in this case, in the garage, to make the vehicle regenerate again by itself automatically.

-Failure to have forced regeneration happening, the vehicle develops limp mode as the filter is clogged and it is not emitting smoke.
+Failure to have forced regeneration happens.
+The vehicle develops limp mode as the filter is clogged and does not emit smoke.
 Some vehicle models will work well after being subjected to a moderate speed of 50 mph.

 Do I require diesel particulate filters to pass through the MOT?

 Yes.
 Reason?
 In any case, if you remove the filter, the vehicle fails its MOT.
-Since 2004, diesel particulate filter has always been part and parcel of the MOT tests.
+Since 2004, diesel particulate filters have always been part and parcel of the MOT tests.

-Removing diesel particulate filter causes the warning lights to show.
-This is simple terms is MOT point of failure.
+Removing the diesel particulate filter causes the warning lights to show.
+This is a simple term, and it is an MOT point of failure.
 The warning lights on the dashboard should always remain during the vehicle test.

 The Bottom Line

-Generally, diesel produces a lot of soot.
-Which is in particulate matter that can cause health problems like respiratory problems and cardiovascular diseases.
+Generally, diesel produces a lot of soot, which is particulate matter that can cause health problems like respiratory problems and cardiovascular diseases.

-Since 2009, modern diesel vehicles are fitted with diesel particulate filters in their exhaust so as to stop the soot from passing through to the atmosphere and causing environmental problems.
+Since 2009, modern diesel vehicles are fitted with diesel particulate filters in their exhaust to stop the soot from passing through to the atmosphere and causing environmental problems.

 This aim cut over 80% of the particle emissions from diesel vehicles.

-To avoid all the issues that result with clogged exhaust here are five points to consider you are trouble free.
+To avoid all the issues that result from the clogged exhaust, here are five points to consider you are trouble free.

 - Drive faster